List of Sikh festivals

 This is a list of the major festivals of the Sikh religion.
 The dates of Sikh celebrations are now calculated by the Nanakshahi calendar, however the observances of Guru Nanak Gurpurab, Vaisakhi, and Bandi Chhor Divas continue to be calculated according to the traditional Bikrami calendar.
+Three Sikh festivals coincide with other Indian celebrations, namely Hola Mohalla and Holi, Bandi Chhor Diwas and Diwali, and Khalsa Sajna Diwas and Vaisakhi.